Jump Around (EP)

-Jump Around is the second extended play (EP) by British YouTuber and rapper KSI.
-It was released for digital download and streaming by Island Records and Universal Music Group on 28 October 2016.
-The EP features guest appearances from Stefflon Don, Waka Flocka Flame, MNDM, Mista Silva and Arjun.
-The EP was preceded by the singles "Goes Off", "Friends with Benefits", and "Jump Around".
+Jump Around is the second extended play (EP) by British YouTuber and recording artist KSI, released on 28 October 2016 by Island Records.
+The EP features guest appearances from Stefflon Don, Waka Flocka Flame, Mista Silva and Arjun and was preceded by three singles, titled "Goes Off", "Friends with Benefits" and "Jump Around", the second and third of which touched the UK music charts.
 Simultaneous with the EP's release, KSI embarked on a European concert tour to promote the EP.

 Promotion and release

-Jump Around was released for digital download and streaming by Island Records and Universal Music Group on 28 October 2016.
+Jump Around was released for digital download and streaming on 28 October 2016 by Island Records, a division of Universal Music Group.

 Singles

 "Goes Off", featuring British-Ghanaian artist Mista Silva, was released as the lead single from the EP on 29 April 2016.
 A music video, comprising footage of KSI's fanbase, was released one day later.
-It has received four million views.

-"Friends with Benefits", with Dutch record production trio MNDM, was released as the second single from the EP on 29 July 2016.
+"Friends with Benefits", a collaboration with Dutch record production trio MNDM, was released as the second single from the EP on 29 July 2016.
 The song charted at number 69 on the UK Singles Chart and number 12 on the UK Hip Hop and R&B Singles Chart.
-An accompanying music video was released on 5 August 2016.
-The video stars KSI alongside his no-strings-attached ladyfriend in a series of silly vignettes which show the pair dressing up as various characters in reference to the song's lyrics.
-The video has received almost 50 million views.
+The music video was released on 5 August 2016 and stars KSI alongside a no-strings-attached girlfriend in a series of silly vignettes which show the pair dressing up as various characters in reference to the song's lyrics.
+The video has received 50 million views.

 "Jump Around", featuring American rapper Waka Flocka Flame, was released as the EP's third and final single on 16 September 2016.
-An accompanying music video was released on 3 October 2016.
-The video stars KSI and Waka Flocka Flame among a crowd of people, taking to the streets to cause carnage, jumping around and dancing.
-The video has received 14 million views.
+The song charted at number 73 on the UK Singles Downloads Chart.
+The music video was released on 3 October 2016 and stars KSI and Waka Flocka Flame among a crowd of people, taking to the streets to cause carnage, jumping around and dancing.
+The video has received 15 million views.

-"Touch Down", featuring British rapper Stefflon Don, appeared on the soundtrack of the film Baywatch (2017).
+Although "Touch Down", featuring British rapper Stefflon Don, was not released as a single, the track appeared on the soundtrack of the film Baywatch (2017), which stars actors Dwayne Johnson and Zac Efron.

 Tour

-On 5 July 2016, it was announced that KSI would embark on a 10-date concert tour across Europe to promote the Jump Around EP.
+On 5 July 2016, it was announced that KSI would embark on a ten-date concert tour across Europe to promote the Jump Around EP.